TomTheToad/FullStack_Udacity_P2/tournament/README.txt

 Requirements:
 This version has been tested with and is expected to fully function with Python 2.7
 	 and a PostgreSQL database on a linux Ubuntu system.
+The tournament.py file requires the existence of the database tournament.
+The database also needs to be populated with the appropriate table content.

 Files Structure:
 All included in a single directory: